The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 The Top 50 Things To Do In Brunei

 Brunei, officially Brunei Darussalam, is a tiny, exotic country tucked away on the tropical island of Borneo.
-Its remote location makes it a challenge to get to, but its small size allows visitors to thoroughly explore the country within only a couple of days.
+Its remote location makes it a challenge to get to, but its small size allows visitors to thoroughly explore the country within just a few days.

 Brunei is a blend of tradition, modernity and pristine virgin rainforest.
 The capital, Bandar Seri Begawan, has the most green space of any Southeast Asian capital.
 As a visitor, you can go from the modern city center to being on a boat, fully immersed in the local mangrove forest within just 10 minutes!